timkelty/craftcms-classmate/README.md

 ## Classmate File

-Your Classmate file is a JSON file with a sinle object.
+Your Classmate file is a JSON file with a single object.
 The values can be space separated strings or arrays, or a combination of both.

 ```json